janbaykara/env-var/README.md

 ```

 ### variable
-A returned variable has the following functions defined for parsing to the
+A variable is returned by calling `env.get`.
+It has the exposes the following
-required format.
+functions to validate and access the underlying value.

 #### required()
 Ensure the variable is set on *process.env*.
-If the variable is not set, then
+If the variable is not set this
-this function will throw an `EnvVarError`.
-Typically you will use this during
+function will throw an `EnvVarError`.
+If the variable is set it returns itself
-the initialisation of your program in order to fail fast if a required variable
-is not set.
+so you can access the underlying variable.

 For example: